interledgerjs/settlement-lightning/README.md

 - Type: `LndOpts` or `LndService`
 - Credentials to create a connection to the LND node, or an already constructed LND service

-If supplying credentials so the plugin creates the connection, provide an object with the following properties:
+To have the plugin create the connection internally, provide an object with the following properties:

 ##### `macaroon`